zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

       ![Final Bonus Integration Flow](images\final-integration-flow-bonus.png)

 **Congratulations!** You have learnt how to invoke ERP Cloud REST API with the Out of the box adapter capabilities.
-ERP Cloud Adapter abstracts the API/Services/Business Objects and provides an intuitive interface which Simplifies the task to perform Real Time Synchronization.
+ERP Cloud Adapter abstracts the API/Services/Business Objects and provides an intuitive interface which Simplifies the task to perform Real-Time Synchronization.

 ## Learn More